Samsung/Tizen.NET/_posts/2019-06-13-Using-Tizen-NET-Sdk-as-SDK-style.md

 toc_label: Using Tizen.NET.Sdk as SDK-style
 ---

 `Tizen.NET.Sdk` is a NuGet package that provides the features for creating and signing a .tpk package file.
-Previously, this package was added to the `.csproj` file as a `PackageReference`; in this post I introduce a new method to add this package.
+Previously, this package was added to the `.csproj` file as a `PackageReference`; in this post, I introduce a new method to add this package.

 ## Using SDK-style
 [Tizen.NET.Sdk 1.0.8] can be used as a custom `MSBuild` SDK.